 There’s no doubt that Amsterdam is a city best explored by boat.
-The canals wind their way through the historic city, providing picturesque scenes at every turn.
+The canals wind through the historic city, providing picturesque scenes at every turn.
 Here are the best canals in Amsterdam that you need to see on your next visit.

 On these famous canal tours, tourists can immerse themselves in the city’s past and learn about the importance of these manmade bodies of water.